Fox's Book of Martyrs

 persons of the reformed persuasion were, about this time, beaten, racked,

-scourged, and burnt to death, in several parts of France, but more particularly
+scourged, and burnt to death, in several parts of

-at Paris, Malda, and Limosin.
+France, but more particularly at Paris, Malda, and Limosin.

 A

-native of Malda was burnt by a slow fire, for saying that Mass was a plain
+native of Malda was burnt by a slow fire, for saying

-denial of the death and passion of Christ.
+that Mass was a plain denial of the death and passion of Christ.
 At Limosin,

-John de Cadurco, a clergyman of the reformed religion, was apprehended and
+John de Cadurco, a clergyman of the reformed religion, was

-ordered to be burnt.
+apprehended and ordered to be burnt.

 Francis

-Bribard, secretary to cardinal de Pellay, for speaking in favor of the reformed,
+Bribard, secretary to cardinal de Pellay, for speaking

-had his tongue cut out, and was then burnt, A.D.
+in favor of the reformed, had his tongue cut out, and was then burnt, A.D.
 1545.
-James Cobard, a
+James Cobard, a schoolmaster in

-schoolmaster in the city of St. Michael, was burnt, A.D.
-1545, for saying 'That
+the city of St. Michael, was burnt, A.D.
+1545, for

-at Malda, their wives being compelled to stand by and behold the execution.
+men were burnt at Malda, their wives being compelled to stand by and behold the execution.

 A.D.